 Lack of Blokes

-I always make an effort to learn a little of the native tongue before hitting a foreign country, with varying degrees of success.
-While I spent three months cramming basic Spanish, I could only muster "penis" in Icelandic and "ham" in Latvian.
+I try to make an effort to learn a little of the native tongue before hitting a foreign country, with varying degrees of success.
+I spent three months cramming basic Spanish, I could only muster “ham” in Latvian.
 Not that all that Spanish did me any freaking good.
 I am okay at learning to read/listen/write in foreign languages but absolutely stink at saying the words out loud to actual residents of that country.
 Verbal conversation just ruins a perfectly good language for me.
 I panic and go red-faced and squeaky, rendered mute in anticipation of butchering a beautiful language.
-I'd been rehearsing a simple line for weeks, "Two train tickets for Valencia please," but when I finally rocked up to the ticket counter I froze, and just open and shut my mouth for ten minutes before running away.
+I’d been rehearsing a simple line for weeks, “Two train tickets for Valencia please,” but when I finally rocked up to the ticket counter I froze, and just open and shut my mouth for ten minutes before running away.

 So for this trip I was determined to learn some goddamn Portugese.
 My father-in-law loaned me his tapes at Christmas and the task was at the top of my New Years Resolutions list.
 But somehow it became the Night Before The Trip and all I knew was “bom dia” and wondered if it was more important for me to know which way to the monastery or My name is Pedro.

 A conversation with a charmingly wacky taxi driver went like this:

 S: ….
 I can’t remember the word for no!